The Hasse principle for finite Galois modules allowing exceptional sets of positive density: Flexes and Hessians of smooth cubic curves

-We shall use Glynn's results.
-In \cite{Glynn}, Glynn gave a definition of the Hessian curve in characteristic $2$, which is closely related to the Hessian curve defined by Dickson in 1915 \cite{Dickson}.
-(See \cite[Section 3]{Glynn} for details.)
+In \cite{Glynn}, Glynn gave a definition of the Hessian curve in characteristic $2$, which is closely related to the Hessian curve previously defined by Dickson in 1915 \cite{Dickson}.
+Here we shall recall Glynn's results; see also \cite[Section 9]{AnemaTopTuijp}.
+Note that, in characteristic $2$, we need to modify the definition of the Hessian curve because the determinant of the Hessian matrix always vanishes.
+(In characteristic $2$, the Hessian matrix is an alternating matrix of odd size; its determinant always vanishes.)

-Let $k$ be a field of characteristic $2$.
-Let $C \subset \PP^2$ be a smooth cubic over $k$ defined by the equation
+Let $K$ be a field of characteristic $2$.
+Let $C \subset \PP^2$ be a smooth cubic curve over $K$ defined by the equation